Tannakian fundamental groups of blended extensions: Introduction

 The second natural setting where this problem arises is in connection to the differential Galois groups of products of three completely reducible differential operators.
 This second setting of the problem has been studied by Bertrand \cite{Ber01} and Hardouin \cite{Har05} (see also the references therein).
 In particular, according to \cite{Har05} one has a complete description of $\fu(M)$ in this setting.

 Focusing on the setting of motives, arguably the most accessible nontrivial class of motives with three weights are those coming from Deligne's theory of 1-motives over a field \cite{De74}.
 In this case, the problem of determination of $\fu(M)$ is well-understood.
 Bertolin and her collaborators (in a series of papers, starting with \cite{Be02} and \cite{Be03}, and most recently in \cite{BP1}; see also the references therein) and Jossen \cite{Jo14} have independently studied $\fu(M)$ in this case, and give explicit descriptions of $\fu(M)$ both for the motivic Galois and Mumford-Tate groups.
-Jossen also does this for the $\ell$-adic realization, since he proves the Mumford-Tate conjecture for 1-motive at the unipotent level.
+Jossen also does this for the $\ell$-adic realization, proving the Mumford-Tate conjecture for 1-motives at the unipotent level.

 This paper came out of the author's attempt to better understand aspects of the works of Bertolin and Jossen, and curiosity to find out how much of their results could be obtained more abstractly, without using the explicit geometric situation particular to 1-motives.
 In fact, analogues to some of their results can be seen in works of Bertrand and Hardouin on differential equations, hinting that some of the results should indeed hold more generally.
 This connection was surely already observed by (at least) Bertrand, as it is clear from his paper \cite{Ber13} on self-dual blended extensions in an arbitrary tannakian category.